-After more than year of successfully deploying automation in all sorts of brick and mortar companies, I wanted to share some of the learning I had.
+After more than a year of successfully deploying automation in all sorts of brick-and-mortar companies, I wanted to share some of the learning I had.

 First of all, why automate at all?
-What is wrong in pen and paper ..
+What is wrong with pen and paper ..

-Answer is, nothing.
+The answer is nothing.
 Automation works best when you would like to scale up fast seamlessly and/or if you have external stakeholders to whom you would like to be transparent about processes and workings.
-Other thing automation does is to bring about culture of building strategies based on hard data.. i.e. make you a more data driven organisation.

-Automation means change of work style.
+Automation means a change of work style.
 No one likes to change.
-If you wish people change their style of working the least you can do is build a system which is extremely fast and simple.
-This way your work force would find it easier to get on board.
+If you wish people to change their style of working the least you can do is build a system which is extremely fast and simple.
+This way your workforce would find it easier to get on board.

 Middle management is the toughest to get on board with automation.
-Reason being that automation now provides data to cross check all their ‘claims’.
+Reason is that automation now provides data to cross-check all their ‘claims’.
 They will be the ones who will try and find all the problems they can for automating their processes.
-Easiest way to get them on board is
+The easiest way to get them on board is

-This is key aspect.
-If you wish to maintain or even enhance the motivation of your work force, you can link automation to incentives.
-Now that you have the granular data you need, you can surely come up with a data driven performance matrix to incentivize your employees.
+This is a key aspect.
+If you wish to maintain or even enhance the motivation of your workforce, you can link automation to incentives.
+Now that you have the granular data you need, you can surely come up with a data-driven performance matrix to incentivize your employees.

 In no time you will see everyone jumping on to this new tool you introduced !!